 Some well-known furniture brands offer product lines that promote sustainability.
 For example, Pottery Barn offers reclaimed wood furniture made with salvaged materials, and Crate & Barrel sells furniture with frames that are certified by the Forest Stewardship Council.

 As remote work has become more common and technology has evolved, employees are no longer tethered to their desks, and workplace designs and office furniture have changed significantly as well.

-Cubicles and private offices have given way to office environments with flexible workspaces where employees can work in groups of different sizes, and in some cases, share workstations rather than have assigned seats.
-This type of arrangement can help accommodate a fluctuating workforce that includes remote workers who may not come into the office occasionally or when there are important meetings to attend.
+Cubicles and private offices have given way to office environments with flexible workspaces where employees can work in groups of different sizes, and in some cases, use workstations rather than have assigned seats.
+This type of arrangement can help accommodate a fluctuating workforce that includes an increasing number of remote workers who may only come into the office occasionally or when there are important meetings to attend.

 For example, the Locale line of furniture by Herman Miller provides workbases that serve as anchoring points and mobile elements that allow people to move from individual work to collaborative activities as needed.